GIDOO-code/Sudoku_Solver_Generator-v2/brief__Manual__.md

   - Click anywhere on the 9x9 grid.
   - When the number appeared different from what you imagined, your image was not enough.
     Image strongly and click again.
-  - To delete a cell number, click the number again
+  - To delete a cell number, click the number again.
 - New, Copy, Clear, Delete is what it means.
 - Sudoku puzzle consisting of 81 digits can be pasted on the left grid.
   - '.'
 Is converted to 0, ignoring spaces and CRLF, so it supports puzzles of various formats.